๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 10 kilometers (6.2 miles) Breakfast Hotel

 Start your day early in Bamboo, enjoying a warm breakfast to fuel your energy for the trek.
 As you begin your hike, the trail leads you through beautiful forested areas, with the sound of birds chirping and the gentle flow of nearby rivers.
-You will walk for about 10 kilometers (6.2 miles), with some uphill sections that will reward you with stunning views of the surrounding hills and landscapes.
+The trek covers about 10 kilometers (6.2 miles), with uphill stretches that offer breathtaking views of the surrounding hills and landscapes.

 Take short breaks along the way to rest and enjoy the scenery.
 After several hours of trekking, you will reach Jhinu Danda, known for its natural hot springs.
 Take a moment to relax and soak in the warm waters to soothe your muscles after the trek.

-After your refreshing break in Jhinu Danda, it’s time to drive to Pokhara.
-Enjoy the scenic drive through winding roads, surrounded by lush green hills and views of the mountains.
-You will pass by charming villages and farmland, giving you a taste of local life.
+After your refreshing break in Jhinu Danda, itโs time to drive to Pokhara.
+Enjoy the scenic Journey along winding roads that meander through lush green hills, offering spectacular mountain views.
+Along the route, youโll encounter quaint villages and farmland, immersing you in the rhythms of local life.
 The drive takes about 2 to 3 hours, and you will arrive in Pokhara, ready to unwind and explore this beautiful lakeside city.

 Departure Dates